 You don’t need to actually purchase anything at the store you use this trick on.
 Once your application is finished you’ll automatically be taken back to your check out page (if this was closed earlier) you can just abandon this after you’ve finished applying.

 You can request a credit limit increase and they usually give automatic credit limit increases if you put any decent amount of spend on the cards.
 They typically won’t increase the credit limits if the card is not 9 months or older.
 Requesting a credit limit online is usually a soft pull.
 You might be able to get higher limits on these cards by adding a lot of items (e.g several thousand) to your shopping cart before trying this trick.

 There are three main reasons as to why you might find this trick helpful:

 - Help to build your credit when your credit is bad.
 Because they don’t do a hard pull on your credit report, they will not be able to see if you have any bankruptcies on file or other derogatory items.
+This makes these some of the easiest credit cards you can get.
 Typically lenders feel more comfortable loaning to people with bad credit that have received credit from other lenders, as this allows the borrower to show that they are capable of making on time payments and might have turned over a new leaf.

 Stores That This Trick Works With

 Below are a list of stores that I’ve seen successful reports on this trick working.
 The trick won’t work 100% of the time, so if you don’t see a pre-approved offer don’t stress out, just try again in a few weeks and hope for the best.

 - Ann Taylor